LSU-UE4/UE5-Level-Design/ramp/README.md

 ##### `Step 9.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we need to make the column as tall as the ramp.
 We can use the **Geometry | Z** setting and make it `500`.
 Remember that it scales from the middle so the column could be buried under the ground.
 Raise it and press the <btn>end</btn> key to place it back on the ground.
+Also adjust it so that it lines up right at the end of the ramp.
+Use the different views to properly align the shape.

 ![make z height of column](images/MatchHeight.jpg)